 We estimated the temporal trend in sea otter abundance at each site and coastwide by regressing the natural logarithm of sea otter abundance against time.
 We performed this analysis on the entire time series (1989-2015), and separately for the two halves of the time-series (1989-2001 and 2002-2015) to assess if trends shifted over time.
 As estimates of trends become progressively less precise with less data, we elected not to further subdivide the time series.
-To facilitate comparison among sites that vary substantially in the sea otter abundance, we constructing a log-index of sea otter abundance; we standardized the number of sea otters by dividing the average number of sea otter estimated at each site during the first three years of the kelp surveys (1989-91; Nj,base) and taking a natural logarithm of this ratio: logNj,tNj,base.
+To facilitate comparison among sites that vary substantially in the sea otter abundance, we constructing a log-index of sea otter abundance.
+We standardized the number of sea otters by dividing the average number of sea otters estimated at each site during the first three years of the kelp surveys (1989-91; Nj,base) and taking a natural logarithm of this ratio: lnNj,tNj,base.
 Using such an index allows for sites across a large range of abundance to be visualized on the same axes and provides a graphical interpretation of sea otter trend (linear trends are exponential changes in abundance).

 Kelp canopy area